menandmice/micetro_docs/guides/implementation/updates.rst

 :guilabel:`Appliance updates` shows if any Appliances have updates pending.
 There are three types of updates:

 * **Full**: Full updates are the most extensive and involve replacing the entire appliance, typically with the release of a new major version.
 These updates are versioned and around 700MB in size.
 * **Minor**: Minor updates consist of version upgrades, such as 9.4.1, and typically include minor improvements or enhancements.
 They are executed in the same way as full upgrades, using partition swap.
 For example, the 9.4.2 update includes all changes made in 9.4.1, so it's okay to go directly from 9.4.0 to 9.4.2.
-However, for customers with older appliance versions prior to 9.4, it's necessary to first install the 9.4.0 full upgrade before deploying 9.4.1 or 9.4.2.
+However, for customers with older appliance versions before 9.4, it's necessary to first install the 9.4.0 full upgrade before deploying 9.4.1 or 9.4.2.
 These updates are around 2-300MB in size.
 * **Patch**: Patch updates are minor adjustments to individual components, such as BIND or ISC DHCP.
 They address specific issues or vulnerabilities.

 Update Status
 ^^^^^^^^^^^^^
-The update process involves downloading and deploying updates, which are reflected in the :guilabel:`Status` column.
+The update process involves downloading and deploying updates reflected in the :guilabel:`Status` column.

 * **Available**: Updates are ready for application but have not been downloaded yet.
 * **Deployed**: Updates have been applied and fully deployed.